zloirock/core-js/README.md

 ```

 ##### Caveats when using `URL` and `URLSearchParams`:[⬆](#index)
-- IE8 does not support setters, so they do not work on `URL` instances.
-However, `URL` constructor can be used for basic `URL` parsing.
 - Legacy encodings in a search query are not supported.
 Also, `core-js` implementation has some other encoding-related issues.
 - `URL` implementations from all of the popular browsers have much more problems than `core-js`, however, replacing all of them does not looks like a good idea.
 You can customize the aggressiveness of polyfill [by your requirements](#configurable-level-of-aggressiveness).